 The First Day

-Given that this first album represents the seed from which the others will geminate, it would seem to present the main themes that offer that starting point (although these are perhaps not Einaudi’s first takes on those compositions).
+Given that this first album represents to some extent a seed from which the others will geminate, it presents some of the main themes that provide the starting point for the journey to come (although these are perhaps not Einaudi’s first takes on those compositions).

 There are eleven tracks on the recorded album, faithfully reproduced as solo piano compositions in the sheet music publication, and entitled: